Eight things we learned during the 2018 NFL season, one for each division

 DO NOT judge these head-coaching hires this month

 Nagy's toughest competition for Coach of the Year may be in Indianapolis, where the Colts are being coached by a guy who wasn't even on their interview request list this time last year.
 You surely remember the Colts agreeing to a deal with Josh McDaniels only to have McDaniels back out after the Super Bowl.
 The Colts turned to Frank Reich, who turns out to have been the absolutely perfect guy to manage Andrew Luck's shoulder recovery and keep a young team on track after a 1-5 start.
-(The Colts had just an 8.5 percent chance of making the playoffs after Week 6, according to FPI.)
+(The Colts had just an 8.5 percent chance of making the playoffs after Week 6, according to ESPN's Football Power Index.)
 That the Colts are in the playoffs is a stone miracle, given their personnel, and it's the achievement of a coach they had absolutely no intention of hiring when the hiring season started last January.
 It's a little bit like the Eagles hiring Doug Pederson after Ben McAdoo turned them down.
 We'll rank the head-coaching hires when they're all done, but we'll be guessing.

 The 2018 QB draft class may just have been special after all

 Did anyone else get a huge kick out of watching the Baker Mayfield Browns and the Lamar Jackson Ravens play each other Sunday?
 Think about those two going against each other for the next decade or so in the AFC North.
 Jackson needs to refine himself as a thrower, but he clearly has ability in that area, and his running makes him a breathtaking player to watch.
-Mayfield's toughness and accuracy are great attributes, but more than that he seems to be the perfect fit for his town.
+Mayfield's toughness and accuracy are great attributes, but more than that, he seems to be the perfect fit for his town.
 No one's thought much of Cleveland for a while in NFL circles, but Mayfield, quite aggressively, does not care what anyone thinks.
 We wait to see who'll be coaching him, but he looks like the real deal so far.
 Outside this division, Sam Darnold and Josh Allen finished the season in extremely promising fashion, and Josh Rosen had his moments in a terrible situation in Arizona.
 All five teams are fired up about the guys they picked.

 A winning coach/quarterback combo can last a long time

 The Seahawks were supposed to be done, remember?
 Legion of Boom all gone, offense stuck in the mud, Pete Carroll changing coordinators all over the place ... this was supposed to be the year Seattle started its rebuild.
 The Seahawks instead went 10-6 and made the playoffs.
 They finally put together a real run game.
 The young guys they developed on defense to take the place of those departed championship stars blossomed in key places.
 The veterans who remained played hurt, played their tails off and led by example.
-But the foundation here is a quarterback in Russell Wilson who never lets his team believe it's out of a game and a coach in Carroll who trusts in the solidity of the program he's built even as the names on the backs of the jerseys change.
+But the foundation here is a quarterback in Russell Wilson who never lets his team believe it's out of a game and a coach in Carroll who trusts in the solidity of the program he has built even as the names on the backs of the jerseys change.
 The Seahawks went into this season expecting to win, and they did.

 Heartbreak can be a building block

 The 2017 Saints were good.
 Maybe even good enough to win a Super Bowl.
 We'll never know, because the Vikings snatched that chance away from them with a miracle touchdown in the playoffs.
-But sometimes that kind of thing can galvanize a team, and for whatever reason the 2018 Saints appear to be even better.
+But sometimes that kind of thing can galvanize a team, and for whatever reason, the 2018 Saints appear to be even better.
 With a varied and dangerous offense to go with a burgeoning defense, New Orleans enters the playoffs as the favorite to win it all.
 We could have done that last coach/QB item about Sean Payton and Drew Brees just as easily.
 And when we're talking coaching candidates, it's fair to expect teams to be interested in Saints assistants like Dan Campbell and Dennis Allen this hiring cycle.
 There's a whole bunch of good stuff happening in New Orleans, and the Saints are three wins away from overcoming the memory of the way last season ended for them.